Elara6331/site/content/projects/lure.md

 ## Problems with this approach

-As has been rightfully pointed out by several people, trying to handle the various differences between the software available on each distro, especially library versions, is very difficult.
+Trying to handle the various differences between the software available on each distro, especially library versions, is very difficult.
 This is not a problem LURE intends to solve.
 It simply provides a way for developers to automate the procedure of installing their software, so that their users don't have to figure it out themselves.
 This means that developers will have to handle some of those differences, such as dependency naming.
 However, LURE will help wherever it can, providing helper commands to create packages that adhere to the guidelines of the distro the package is being built for.